lauacosta/backlogr-action/README.md

 ### Areas for Contribution

-- Support for additional Taiga task states
+- Support for additional Taiga User Story states
 - Integration with other project management tools
 - Enhanced error handling and reporting
 - Documentation improvements